Commendations & Complaint Procedures

 How do I make a complaint?

-A complaint form is provided in the Related Information Box (to the right).
+A complaint form is provided in the Related Information Box (to the left).
 Return the completed form in person or by mail.
 The Police Station is located at 601 Westwood Plaza, Los Angeles, CA 90095.
 The completed complaint form can also be received by facsimile at (310) 206-2058.

 Must a complaint be made in person?